 Google may also use a specific user’s past search history, past queries, and browser usage patterns to help pinpoint context.
 That history, even of the past few searches, can help the search engine better understand the user and his or her interests, returning useful information as a result.
 It is a combination of machine learning, mathematics, and word analysis that comes together to form relevant search results, regardless of the keywords and phrases a user puts in.

 So, Google looks at a user’s search history and browsing habits to refine ambiguous queries in order to better answer questions.
 There is evidence that the search engine does so much more with context than those simple steps.
 The information contained in several recent Google patents suggest that the search engine may capture more intimate information about each user, such as the movies they’ve watched recently, the topics they’ve read about in the news, and the music choices they have recently made on online streaming or purchasing services.
 Google may even keep track of the television shows playing in a user’s area, sort of setting the stage for potential queries.
 For example, if you’re searching for information on Armageddon, and the movie “Armageddon” is playing on a local TV station, Google may highlight that particular semantic cluster in its search results.
+Search engine optimization represent a must have for everyone in our days.

 In recent years, geolocation has risen to the forefront of online search engines.
 Local search has influenced the major search players as well as the professionals in the SEO field who tailor client content to reflect local search patterns.
 Local businesses wishing to grow already take advantage of local search tools to attract customers from the area, but there is evidence that Google is preparing to do so much more with location as a form of making connections between the user, query, and results.